CiscoTestAutomation/genie/docs/blitz/design/actions/actions_list.rst

                 testbed: "%VARIABLES{runtime}"
         ...

-In case API has *args or **kwargs to its function as arguments, possible to provide arguments as list like below.
+In case API has *args to its function as arguments, possible to provide arguments as list like below.

 .. code-block:: YAML